MischaU8/yumyum/exercises/modeling-exercise-25_q6tIe3PT4EU.md

 Floyd here with a quick look at basic asset creation in Plasticity to
-Showcase some of the features in plasticity let's build the simple solid start by creating a rectangle curve add a 180 Arc to one end trim the inner segment and join the two curves into one
+Showcase some of the features in
+Plasticity let's build the simple solid start by creating a rectangle curve add a 180 Arc to one end trim the inner segment and join the two curves into one